experiments-lain/Open-Eye-Sight/README.md

 - [x] Image search based on DINOv2 visual embeddings extraction

-- [x] Semantic image&text search based on CLIP visual&text embeddings extraction
+- [x] Semantic search based on CLIP visual&text embeddings extraction, the text and image queries are available

+- [x] Pluggable image encoding model system that allows to easily connect other image encoding models for this task.

 ### TODO list sorted by priority

 <details>
 <summary>View more</summary>

-- [] Asynchronized processing pipeline from multiple EarthCam Videos/Streams.
+- [ ] Asynchronized data loading from multiple sources (EarthCam Videos/Streams).

-- [] Connect the database to BucketManagerV2.
+- [ ] Change the architecture of the BucketManagerV2 to connect the MongoDB, and suddenly connect the MongoDB

 </details>